eleev/swift-design-patterns/Common Design Patterns/Structural/Adapter/Adapter.md

 ## USB-C Charger for iPhone
 In our example, we are going to create a `Lightning - USB-C` adapter for `iPhones`.
 I know, we ain't there yet, but hopefully will be someday 😄.

-The first thing that we need to do is to create a protocol for `USB-C Socket` type and the `USB-C Charger` type:
+The first thing that we need to do is to create a protocol for `USB-C Socket` type and the `USB-C Charger` type.
+This layer is going to represent the `Target` building block of the pattern:

 ```swift
 protocol USBCSocketType {